andraugust/andraugust.github.io/hiring-problem.md

 ### Finding the cutoff

 I'm going to find the cutoff using backward induction.
-Here's the state-action transition diagram:
+Like most backward induction problems, it helps to look at the state-action transition diagram:

 <center><img src="hiring-problem/state-action-diagram.svg" type="image/svg+xml"></center>

+In the diagram time flows downward, with candidates being interviewed sequentially, and arrows indicating possible outcomes after each interview.
 When candidate number $$r$$ is interviewed they can either be the best so-far or not the best so-far.
-If they're not the best so far, then candidate $$r+1$$ is interviewed; if they're the best so far, then we can either pass to interview $$r+1$$, or hire them, in which case there's a probability $$\theta_{r}$$ they're rank-1.
+If they're not the best so far, then we pass automatically (as per the heuristic); if they're the best so far, then we can either hire them or pass.
+If we hire them, there's a probability $$\theta_{r}$$ they're rank-1.

+Given a candidate is better than the best so far, we need to decide if we should hire the or not.
+This is done by comparing $$\theta_r$$ to $$V(r+1)$$, where $$V(r+1)$$ is the expected probability of hiring rank-1 if we're in state $$r+1$$.
+In the parlance of backward induction $$V$$ is called the value function.